min2ha/ukwa-site/content/target/13528/index.en.md

   "subject": null
 }

-# Conversation, The: Integration not segregation: para-sports at the Glasgow Games

 <p>Article by Simon Darcy about the significance of the integration of para-sports into the main programme of the XX Commonwealth Games.
 From “The Conversation” an independent source of news and views, sourced from the academic and research community.</p>